jnjosh/log.jsh.in/source/_posts/2014-11-30-my-developer-tools-and-utilities-list-2014-edition.markdown

 - [__BBEdit__](http://www.barebones.com/products/bbedit/) - I switched to using BBEdit.
 I've tried it several times in the past, but was convinced to try it again.
 Now it's part of my daily tools.
 - [__Kaleidoscope 2__](http://www.kaleidoscopeapp.com/) - Whenever I push new commits to Github, I check them out first in Kaleidoscope first.
 - [__Transmit__](http://panic.com/transmit/) - Still the best tool for uploading via FTP or to S3.
+- [__Dash__](http://kapeli.com/dash) - _Update: Can't believe I forgot this!_ Dash is the best tool for reading documentation.
+I use it so much it was really easy to forget.
+It feels like it is a part of the system.

 #### Other Software and Utilities ####